jzdmx/JinHuang-DS-journey/README.md

 ### Hi there 👋
-- 🔭 I’m currently completed MSc of Data Science at Durham University
+- 🔭 I’m currently a MSc student of Data Science at Durham University
 - 🌱 I’m constanly learning Data Science
 - 👯 I’m looking to collaborate on Data Science projects and looking foward to get a job
 - 📫 How to reach me: jinhuang678@gmail.com